reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 #### Granted Authorities vs Roles
 Spring Security provides authorization support via both granted authorities and roles using the `hasAuthority()` and `hasRole()` methods respectively.
-For most cases, both methods can be interchangeably used, the most notable difference being the `hasRole()` need not specify the ROLE prefix while the `hasAuthority()` needs the complete string to be explicitly specified.
+These methods are used for expression-based security and are a part of the interface `SecurityExpressionOperations` For most cases, both methods can be interchangeably used, the most notable difference being the `hasRole()` need not specify the ROLE prefix while the `hasAuthority()` needs the complete string to be explicitly specified.
 For instance, `hasAuthority("ROLE_ADMIN")` and `hasRole("ADMIN")` perform the same task.